Table of Contents

-Wine subscription boxes can be placed in four distinct categories:
+Based on our experience, we believe wine subscription boxes can be placed in four distinct categories:

 - Clubs Featuring Wines for Drinking – These are the cheapest wine clubs that regularly deliver a variety of bottles meant to be enjoyed right away.
 Think tasty table wines and rosés instead of rare vintages.

 - Clubs Featuring Wines for Collectors – These are the most expensive wine clubs.
 They deliver rare bottles meant to be stored in your wine cellar for special occasions.
 (You do have a wine celllar, right?)

 - Niche Wine Clubs – These clubs deliver wines that are all organic, vegan, natural or biodynamic.

 - Personalized Wine Clubs – In our experience, the best wine clubs for most people fall into this category.
 Wine clubs like Firstleaf and Winc have customers take a quiz to determine their tastes, then send personalized boxes of wine.